 "So, if Parliament is persuaded to review divorce law there is a far more pressing need to also review our marriage law to make it fit for our multi-faith 21st Century society."

-Antonia's comment featured in the Daily Mail, Washington Post, Yahoo News and ABC News.
+Antonia's comment featured in the Daily Mail, Washington Post, and Yahoo News.